schim-app/schim/docs/developer/model/index.rst

 Variables
 =========

-For familiarity with the concept of variables, see :ref:`variables_manual`.
+For familiarity with the concept of variables, see :ref:`variables_manual` in the user manual.

 .. doxygenstruct:: Variable